Subject-one/python-ass/src/help.md

 - The name you enter can be anything.
 - If you select manual build, you must use the arrow keys to navigate.
 - Each serving size is per person.

+## What is this App?

+The app gives the user an option to either randomise a meal plan, or build one manually.
+For a generic run through:
+1. Enter your name.
+(Alphanumerical is fine)
+2. Choose either manual or random with -m or -r
+3. If -m, use the arrow keys to build the meal plan
+4. If -r, meal plan will build and give stats
+5. You can either quit during -m mode with selecting Quit or CTRL-C.